slawinski/developers-brew/README.md

 ## Introduction

 My first try at big boy's web development.
 The website in this repository will contain all the skills I acquired thoughout my short career as a developer.
 The app will grow gradually and I hope that every visitor will be impressed by the tasteful design and cutting-edge technology behind it.

-## Some code snippets in case I will forget them

-Let's track my progress of what I did on my machine to get started.
+Let' use this readme to track my progress of what I did on my machine.
 This can become usefull later on when I will attempt to improve my workflow.

+## The workflow

+### Item number one - The basic app structure

-Below you will find commands I used to install express and generate a basic express app.
-Most of the snippets are from [express-generator tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/skeleton_website):
+I used express-generator to create a basic app structure which I later modified slightly.
+Below you will find commands I used.
+Most of it is from [express-generator tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/skeleton_website).
 ```
 npm install -g express-generator
 express --view=hbs --css=sass developers-brew